lozhu20/git-demo/README.md

 # git-demo
-Demo project for practice git.
+A demo project for practice git.